yxh9876/Xuhang94470/final_project_part1.md

 # Method and medium
 I am planning to use and only use Shorthand to create a web page that tells the story.
 I will also be using Tableau and other data visualization tools to create the visualization plots.

-In the created webpage, all the four sections that I mentioned in the project structure will be presented in sequence.
+In the created webpage, all the five sections that I mentioned in the project structure will be presented in sequence.